Queso Fresco (Adobera)

 Adobera is a Hispanic fresh, soft cheese from Mexico, named after its similarity of shape to the adobe bricks.
 Traditionally, it is a staple food in Jalisco, one of the 31 states of Mexico.

 Adobera is a fresh, unripened cheese that does not need ageing before consumption.
 Its ivory colour paste has a mild, fresh flavour and a soft aroma.
 The smooth, creamy, granular texture allows for easy crumbling, cubing, melting and shredding.
-The versatility of features in Adobera makes it a favorite cheese in Latin cuisine.
+The versatility of features in Adobera makes it a favourite cheese in Latin cuisine.

 Queso Adobera can be eaten as a cold snack, crumbled on soups and salads, chopped in sandwiches, tacos and melted on Mexican quesadillas.